Moving Checklist for Sellers

 And be sure you're prepared for settlement.

-- Plan on maintain homeowner's insurance for 2-3 days after settlement.
+- Plan to maintain homeowner's insurance for 2-3 days after settlement.

 - Leave appliance manuals, warranty information and spare keys in the house, or bring to settlement.

-- Brings driver's license or other form of photo ID to settlement.
+- Bring driver's license or other form of photo ID to settlement.

 - If you are in a condo or co-op, be sure to schedule your move well in advance.
 Check you condo/co-op docs for moving rules and restrictions.